MassimoTascone/watch-that/README.md

 - Browse and search for a wide variety of movies and TV shows using keywords.
 - Show more content when searching for keywords (show more button).
 - View detailed information about each movie or TV show, including the cast, release date, rating, etc.
-- See more images (if available) for selected movies/tv-shows.
+- Pagination for browsing all movies
 - Responsive and user-friendly interface for seamless browsing and navigation.

 ## Technologies Used